 A similar study followed the treatment of a 32-year old female who had been experiencing IBS symptoms, as well as anxiety and depression, for ten years.
 Her chiropractor performed upper cervical adjustments to reduce subluxations, leading to more effective function of her entire body.
 After just one adjustment, she experienced a regular, solid, pain-free bowel movement and a significant decrease in anxiety and depression, even when faced with normal triggers.
 After more adjustments and regular care under a chiropractor, the woman saw a resolution of her IBS and her anxiety and depression symptoms were decreased both in severity and frequency.

 If you are suffering from IBS or any other digestive issue, know that there is hope and relief is possible!
-A Charlotte chiropractor like Dr. Grant would love to educate you on the methodology of chiropractic and show you how it can bring you relief from your uncomfortable IBS symptoms.
+A Charlotte chiropractor like Dr. Grant of Greater Life Chiropractic would love to educate you on the methodology of chiropractic and show you how it can bring you relief from your uncomfortable IBS symptoms.

 “Irritable Bowel Syndrome (IBS) – Cause.”
 WebMD. www.webmd.com/ibs/tc/irritable-bowel-syndrome-ibs-cause.